-Phrases that are expected to be used frequently are grouped, and these can be accessed by selecting a steady button that serves as a "quick access menu."
+Phrases that are expected to be used frequently are grouped and these can be accessed by selecting a steady button which serves as "quick access menu".
 We have not implemented the possibility to customize this function because the app is to be installed on a jointly used device on the rescue vehicles.